 The bridge is but one of 150 projects identified by the government under its “Plan for the Reform and Development of PRD” in sectors like energy, transport and telecommunications.
 Another one is a railway network of 29 lines covering 5,000 kilometres among the nine cities.
 On the urban planning front, three of the 20 tallest skyscrapers in the world are to rise in the area by 2020, giving the PDR the highest concentration of such buildings anywhere.

 The PDR’s proximity to Hong Kong, a global financial centre, has also contributed to its development.
 An average of 500,000 people commute between it and the city, a number that is bound to rise thanks to a number of public works like the Express Rail Link.
-By the third quarter of 2018, it will connect West Kowloon, Shenzhen and Guanzhou with a 48-minute ride on high-speed trains travelling up to 200 kilometres per hour.
+By the 23th of September, 2018, it connects West Kowloon, Shenzhen and Guanzhou with a 48-minute ride on high-speed trains travelling up to 200 kilometres per hour.

 Official PDR figures show how passenger numbers exceed 1.6 billion a year, while 2.7 billion tonnes of goods are shipped.
 The PDR’s four main ports - Guangzhou, Yantian, Shekou and Shenzhen – make it the third largest in the world by container volume after Shanghai and Singapore.
 These strategic assets, along with ambitious infrastructure projects like the bridge and railway network, are putting the PRD on a path of virtuous growth.